maggiecs/JustRun/README.md

-# Kirby-Run
+# Just Run

 ### Background

-Kirby Run is an infinite run game inspired by Google's T-Rex Run!.
+Just Run is an infinite run game inspired by Google's T-Rex Run!
 The goal of the game is to last as long as possible, avoiding the obstacles that appears.

 ### Functionality & MVP

-With Kirby Run, users will be able to:
+With Just Run, users will be able to:

-- [ ] Choose a difficulty level
-- [ ] Enter the game once difficulty level is clicked on
 - [ ] Use the spacebar to jump
+- [ ] User enter to start the game
+- [ ] Turn the music on/off using the "s" key

 In addition, this project will include:

-- [ ] An instruction modal describing the rules of the game
 - [ ] A production README

 ### Architecture and Technologies

 The project will be implemented with the following technologies:

 -`Javascript` for game logic, webpack to bundle Javascript files, and HTML5 Canvas to draw the graphics.

 The following are the main scripts that will be implemented:

-`board.js`: this script will handle the logic for rendering the background/board

-`obstacle.js`: this script will handle the logic for rendering the obstacle
+`game.js`: this script will handle the logic for the game and rendering the the enemies

-`points.js `: this script will handle the logic for the player's points

 `player.js `: this script will handle the logic for rendering the player

+`enemy.js`: this script will handle the state of all of the enemies

+`coin.js`: this script will handle the logic for rendering the coin

-`item.js`: this script will handle the logic for rendering extra point items
+`score.js `: this script will handle the logic for rendering the player's score

 ### Wireframes

 The app will consist of a single screen with the game board and navigation bar.
-The navigation bar will contain nav links to the Github repository, my LinkedIn, and the instruction modal.
-The title will be displayed below the navigation bar and above the game board.
+The navigation bar will contain nav links to the Github repository, my LinkedIn, and my portfolio site.
+The title will be on the navigation bar and on the game board.

 ![WireframeImage](images/wireframe.png)